-By Peter Gleick, President and Matthew Heberger, Research Associate
+By Peter Gleick and Matthew Heberger

-June 26 Update: Several astute readers have pointed out that the western portion of our map looked a little, well, funny.
+June 26, 2013 update: Several astute readers have pointed out that the western portion of our map looked a little, well, funny.
 It has been decades since some rivers had flows of the magnitude shown, due to dams and diversions.
 Indeed, our map shows modeled runoff, which represents unimpaired flows, and does not take these developments into account.
 Here is a new map, where river symbols are proportional to the “gage-adjusted flow,” which takes into account real-world observations.
 Note the thinning of the Colorado River as it makes its way south, due to withdrawals for cities and farms.
 Also note the drying of some of the West’s main rivers—long stretches of the Salt, Pecos, Canadian, Rio Grande, and San Joaquin Rivers virtually disappear as their flow drops below 1,000 cfs as a result of withdrawals for human use.

 How much water is there in America’s rivers, and where is it?
 Perhaps unsurprisingly, people have little sense of how their local water resources compare in size to other water resources.
 “Is that a big river?
 A little river?”

 One of us, Peter Gleick, grew up along the Hudson River on the East Coast, and encountered rivers that seemed to be about the same size: the Susquehanna, the Delaware, the Potomac.
 Anyone living in the West working on water issues becomes more familiar with the Colorado, the Sacramento, the San Joaquin, and the Rio Grande rivers, but still may have little sense of how much water flows through these different river systems on any given year.